 They also shouldn’t be keeping bank statements and other financial mail away from the senior.
 If your senior can’t remember the last time they saw their bank statements, it’s a red flag.

 Another huge warning is if the caregiver is paying bills for the senior, using the senior’s checkbook (or purchasing items for the senior by using the senior’s credit cards).
 They now have access to the finances and this almost never turns out well for the senior.

 Your intuition is a powerful thing and is not to be discounted.
 If you have a bad feeling that something is wrong or off, then you should trust your gut and investigate the matter further.

 What To Do If A Caregiver Steals From You (How To Report A Caregiver)

-Unfortunately, you’ve confirmed that your senior’s caregiver is stealing from you or them.
-You even caught them doing it.
+Unfortunately, what if you’ve confirmed that your senior’s caregiver is stealing from you or them?
+Maybe you even caught them doing it.
 Now what?

 Here’s what you should do.

 Too many times, older Americans don’t report theft and financial elder abuse because they feel ashamed that they were taken advantage of or they doubt themselves and don’t want to accuse someone and then be wrong (“maybe I misplaced that missing jewelry myself“).

 But stealing is stealing, and since it’s a crime, even if it is petty theft, you shouldn’t be lenient on the caregiver if you’re positive they stole from you or your senior.

 After all, you trusted them, allowed them into the home, and gave them a job, and this is how they repaid you.